onehouseinc/LakeView/README.md

 #### Deploy with MetaData Extractor Docker Image

-Step1: Copy the `lakeview_conf.yaml` content (mentioned in step 3.2.1.1), then update all the details accordingly.
+Step1: Copy the `lakeview_conf.yaml` content (mentioned in `YAML Configuration File Structure` step), then update all the details accordingly.
 You can pass this configuration content as string or file to docker command.

 Step2: Run the LakeView using Docker.